 To show our appreciation we can attend the markets and join in with the singing and dancing.
 We can hear their stories and learn from them about their culture and their history.

 From these pow-wows hopefully we can learn to respect one another and living together in harmony.

 Why not head on over to Wikipedia to get more information on this special day!

 Thank You and Please Leave A Comment

 I hope you enjoyed this article regarding what is Native American Day is all about.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.

 If you have any questions or comments then please leave a comment below.
 I would love to hear from you.